Bihar Elections 2020: Tejashwi Yadav promises 10 lakh jobs in first Cabinet decision as Bihar CM

 In his address, he accused the Nitish Kumar government of failing to root out corruption, bring industries, provide employment and check migration for livelihood.

 "Nitishji, you have got tired.
-You won''t to able to take care of Bihar," the 30-year-old Tejashwi told Kumar (69).
+You won't to able to take care of Bihar," the 30-year-old Tejashwi told Kumar (69).

 Bihar Elections 2020: Assembly wise schedule, date of polling and counting